FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

 process receives silence.

 To use this sample, obtain the process ID for the process tree you wish to capture or exclude from capture.
-You can use Task Manager or the tlist program to get this ID.
-Run the sample with the process ID, the desired capture mode (including the process tree or excluding it), and the output WAV file.
+The application is provided with a dialog to select the running process from the process tree you want to pick and a button to get the current PID of your application.

 Examples: